esitarski/CrossMgr/CrossMgrVideo/helptxt/QuickStart.md

 #### Reset Camera

 Allows the camera to be reset including the USB port, resolution and frames per second.

+* __Camera USB__: The USB port of the camera.
+CrossMgrVideo shows all the ports that have a camera connect to them.
+Choose the port/camera you wish to use.
+The computer's built-in camera (if present) is usually port 0.
+* __Camera Resolution__:  The resolution of the camera to use.
+Use MAXxMAX for maximum resolution.
+Check your camera specs for details on which resolutions are supported - some cameras can only support lower frame rates at the highest resolutions.
+* __Frames per second__:  The frames per second.
+See notes below for more details.
+* __FourCC__:  The image encoding.
+For maximum performance, set this to MJPG (the default).
+If your camera is the rare one that doesn't support MJPG, set it to blank.

+__Notes:__

+__Camera Resolution__ and __Frames per second__ are more like "hints".

+For example, if you set __Camera Resolution__ to a value that exceeds your cameras capabilities, it will simply use highest resolution it has - not the one you set.
+Similarly, of you set __Frames per second__ to an unsupported value (or a value unsupported at that resolution), your camera will just perform as best as it can.

 #### Manage Database